 Distributions to unitholders comprise the distributable income of the Fund.
 The distributions are payable at the end of June each year.
 If the unitholder has elected to reinvest, the amount to be reinvested is not recorded as a payable.
 Amounts payable in cash at balance date are recorded as a current liability.
-Distributions are recognised in the statement of changes in equity as transactions with unitholders from 29 June 2018.
+Distributions are recognised in the Statement of Changes in Equity as transactions with unitholders.